rseward/myaicode/README.md

 To achieve a better understanding of agentic coding agents so that it becomes easier to point out flaws in projects like charm.

+## Impressions

+- pydantic-ai is a great library for building agentic coding agents with a CLI interface
+- Should watch it to see if it adds ACP support for integration with things like the zed editor.

 ## Reference

 - https://martinfowler.com/articles/build-own-coding-agent.html

 ## My Planned Implementation

-Start with an anthropic model using any-llm-sdk and eventually try using a local model.
+Start with an anthropic model using pydantic-ai to eventually integrate a local model.

+## Note on models

+- Google Gemini models work reasonably well in pydantic-ai
+- Anthropic models work well in pydantic-ai
+- granite3.3:2b Ollama model works OK in pydantic-ai.
+It often fails to execute the unit tests.
+Other ollama models did not work at all at this point in time.